Pulmonary ActinomycosisSymptoms, Doctors, Treatments, Advances & More

 People with the following health problems also have a higher chance of developing the infection:

-- Alcohol use
+- Alcohol use disorder

-- Scars on the lungs (bronchiectasis)
+- Scars in the lungs (bronchiectasis)

 - Chronic obstructive pulmonary disease (COPD)

 The disease is rare in the United States.
-It may occur at any age but is most common in people 30 to 60 years old.
+It may occur at any age, but is most common in people 30 to 60 years old.
 Men get this infection more often than women.

 The infection often comes on slowly.
 It may be weeks or months before diagnosis is confirmed.